PereiraHugo/AnalyzingPings/README.md

 ### Prerequisites

 This project was developed under Visual Studio 2017.
-The corresponding c++ may be important.
+The corresponding c# may be important.

-Start a C++ project on Visual Studio 2017 as a form Window.
+Start a C# project on Visual Studio 2017 as a form Window.

 ## Code